Fujitsu ScanSnap iX1500

 Over the next few months, I spent every spare moment scanning.
 Eventually, it was all done and I disposed of the paperwork I didn’t need and archived what I did.
 And I made sure that in the future my bills and other correspondence would be sent by email.

 Going paperless was a huge success.
-But it would have been easier if I had purchased the better scanner.
+But it would have been easier if I had purchased a better scanner.
 So this year I purchased the Fujitsu ScanSnap iX1500.

 Because it’s wireless it doesn’t have to be on my desk and it’s easier for others to use.
 Its larger sheet feeder means I can more easily scan large documents, like the stack of training manuals on my bookshelf.